Founding Jurisdiction and Standing

 Module 10: Introduction to Litigating Digital Rights in Africa

-One challenge in litigating digital rights issues in Africa is that many cases may involve one of the major multinational technology platforms in some way.
+One challenge in litigating digital rights issues in Africa is that many cases may involve a major multinational technology platform or telecommunications company in some way.
 While the African Commission on Human and Peoples’ Rights (ACHPR) has not yet fully reflected on the establishment of jurisdiction for big tech companies, there may be some insights to draw from cases brought against multinational oil companies across Africa.
 The case of Friends of the Earth v Shell(1) provides insight into how to establish jurisdiction when litigating cases involving multinational companies.
 A judge in the Netherlands agreed to allow a Dutch NGO and four Nigerian farmers to bring a compensation case against Shell for environmental degradation said to be caused by the company’s operations in the Niger Delta.(2)